doctorpod/podflow/README.md

 # Podflow

-Podflow is a suite of Rake tasks to streamline the process of audio podcast tagging, deployment and delivery, and RSS generation and maintenance.
+Podflow is a suite of Rake tasks to streamline the process of audio podcast tagging, deployment and delivery.

 ## Installation